 Walk around the practice and identify potential exposure to substances hazardous to health.
 For each substance consider:

 - In what way is the substance harmful to health?
-Collect Material Safety Data Sheets (MSDSs), check information on the packaging; check the manufacturer’s website or contact the manufacturer directly, if necessary.
+Collect and review Material Safety Data Sheets (MSDSs), check information on the packaging; check the manufacturer’s website or contact the manufacturer directly, if necessary.

 - What tasks or processes could lead to exposure?
 What controls are already in place?
 Can additional controls be introduced to eliminate or reduce the risk further?